 - Reasonable funeral and testamentary expenses in respect of a deceased bankrupt;

 - Administration costs related to the bankruptcy estate such as the expenses and fees of the Licensed Insolvency Trustee;

 - A levy on dividends paid to secured, preferred and unsecured creditors;

 - Various types of unsecured but “preferred creditor” claims, including, certain employee claims, certain types of child and spousal support claims, some types of municipal taxes, claims by landlords, and certain claims for pre-bankruptcy execution fees and costs; and

 - Unsecured creditors.

-One of the most common questions that trustees are asked is “in a bankruptcy who pays?”
+One of the most common questions that Licensed Insolvency Trustees are asked is “in a bankruptcy who pays?”
 This makes sense as you will want to know what your costs will be.
 The cost of personal bankruptcy in Canada will vary for each individual as it’s based on your monthly income, non-discretionary expenses, the size of your family unit and assets.

 Its best to book a free initial consultation with a Licensed Insolvency Trustee to go over your options and the costs involved.
-Some believe that a bankruptcy lawyer can assist in these situations, but in Canada, you will need to speak with a trustee.
-The trustee can help you understand the bankruptcy meaning, the process involved, and compare a consumer proposal vs bankruptcy.
+Some believe that a bankruptcy lawyer can assist in these situations, but in Canada, you will need to speak with a Licensed Insolvency Trustee.
+They can help you understand the bankruptcy meaning, the process involved, and compare a consumer proposal vs bankruptcy.